 Rising interest rates typically have a negative effect on the price of bonds.
-Over the past ten years, the 10-Year Treasury Bond has spiked more than 50% during the first four time periods shown below, and from September 2017 through early February 2018, Treasury yields experienced an increase of over 38%.
-The chart below reflects the performance of the USAA Short-Term Bond Fund (retail share class) as well as other benchmarks during these five time periods.
-The Fund may not have outperformed these benchmarks in other time periods.
+Since 2010, the yield on the 10-Year Treasury Bond has spiked more than 50% three times.
+Most recently, from September 2017 through April 2018, the 10-year yield increased 48% from 2.05% to 3.03%.
+The chart below reflects the performance of the USAA Short-Term Bond Fund as well as other benchmarks during these four time periods.
+The fund may or may not have outperformed these benchmarks in other time periods.

 Morningstar’s calculation of total return is determined each month by taking the change in monthly net asset value, reinvesting all income and capital-gains distributions during that month, and dividing by the starting NAV.
 Reinvestments are made using the actual reinvestment NAV, and daily payoffs are reinvested monthly.
 Unless otherwise noted, Morningstar does not adjust total returns for sales charges (such as front-end loads, deferred loads and redemption fees), preferring to give a clearer picture of a fund’s performance.
 The total returns do account for management, administrative, 12b-1 fees and other costs taken out of fund assets.
 Total returns for periods longer than one year are expressed in terms of compounded average annual returns (also known as geometric total returns), affording a more meaningful picture of fund performance than non-annualized figures.

 Driven by our focus on yield, the Fund’s 12-Month Dividend Distribution Yield and 30-Day SEC Yield currently exceed the category average.
 The Fund’s yields may not always beat the category averages.
 The Fund’s expenses are below the category average.
 The Fund's expenses may not always be below the category average.